Calamari Fra Diavolo Recipe

-Calamari Fra Diavolo is a simple Italian recipe for squid stewed in a flavorful fresh tomato sauce.
-Served as a side with some crusty bread for dipping, or with your favorite pasta for a delicious seafood meal.
-Of course, red pepper flakes make seafood dishes even better.
-The whole process is ridiculously easy and takes about 15 to 20 minutes to make, and it is amazingly delicious!
+Calamari Fra Diavolo Recipe is an easy Italian dish featuring squid stewed in a flavorful fresh tomato sauce.
+It can be served as a side with crusty bread for dipping or paired with your favorite pasta for a delicious seafood meal.

-Our mom made this dish often, and she’d call it “calamari marinara” but, today we made it mildly spicy.
+Our mom made this seafood dish often, and she’d call it “calamari marinara” but, today we made it mildly spicy.
+Red pepper flakes enhance the flavor of seafood dishes, making this recipe even better.
+The entire process is simple and takes only about 15 to 20 minutes to prepare, resulting in an incredibly delicious meal!

-A lovely seafood dish you can serve as a side, or as the main course tossed with pasta.
-The sauce is so good and flavorful – that you have to take some bread and dip it into it (the Italian way!).
+It is a lovely seafood dish served as a side, or as the main course tossed with pasta.
+The sauce is so good and flavorful – that you have to take some bread and dip it into it (the Italian way!)

 • Calamari – in translation, calamari means squid.
 It is lightly sweet and tender and absorbs all the rich flavors from the fresh tomato sauce.